huilinghe19/sardana_practise/jive/Readme.md

 using "svn co <<link>>" on the console, then you can download all the source code.
 Some codes are old and not be available, you should change something in it.
 See the doc: https://pytango.readthedocs.io/en/stable/server_api/index.html

-5.How to use the Socket class c++ source code:
+5.How to use the Socket class c++ source code to create Socket Server class:

 After I have downloaded the code:http://svn.code.sf.net/p/tango-ds/code/DeviceClasses/Communication/Socket/, I use make command in the console, it does not work.